 Casa de Santiago was the only place we found with wifi.
 Wonderful owners and a very clean and spacious common area.
 We did not stay there (looked fairly expensive) but would definitely trust it!
 If you’re up for a splurge you can book online here.

 Pachamama Homestay is the one our friends told us to stay at if we needed to.
 Caters to a backpacker crowd and seems friendly and cheap.
 No wifi and only set meals at meal times (I.e. No lunch until 12:30 etc).
 You can book online here.

 Where to Eat

-At the top of the canyon (in Cabanaconde), food was hard to find.
+At the top of the canyon (in Cabanaconde), food was hard to find in the shoulder/off season.
 Many places were closed, and many places that advertised a menu of sandwiches, burgers, pastas and salads didn’t actually have anything but the meal of the day.

 The one place we found with a food menu was “International Cabanaconde”.
 It’s clean looking and has a glass door framed in black.
 It is located on a street just off the main square where the bus drops you off, on the side closest to the actual canyon.
 If you ask any locals to point you to the canyon, they’ll send you down that street (and it will be on the right).
 Food was simple but good, at around 10-15 soles.

 If you need some wifi after your time in the canyon go by Casa de Santiago.
 As said above, it was clean, and had great wifi and wonderful owners.
 They only seemed to serve rather expensive coffees and water when we went.
 We get the impression they might make food at some point!
 If you don’t mind buying a 6 soles coffee or 8 soles cappuccino for wifi, go visit!
 Located right at the entrance to the canyon path.
 Any local can point you in this direction.